 Welcome to American Heritage Charter School!
-We look forward to the 2017-2018 Academic Year and our first graduating Senior Class.
-In just four short years, we have built an outstanding public school, spanning grades K through 12, that blends the best of traditional and cutting edge education.
+We look forward to the 2018-2019 Academic Year.
+In just five short years, we have built an outstanding public school, spanning grades K through 12, that blends the best of traditional and cutting edge education.
 While academic rigor and discipline are at the heart of our mission, our values and the principles we strive to instill in our students are what truly set us apart.
-We believe our fifth year will be our best yet, and we look forward to building lasting relationships with our students, staff, and their families.
+We believe this year will be our best yet, and we look forward to building lasting relationships with our students, staff, and their families.
 We strive to give every student an equal opportunity to learn and to push each student to achieve their very best and reach their full potential.